Fonta1n3/FullyNoded/Readme.md

 ⋅⋅* `/usr/local/var/lib/tor/fullynoded/regtest` (the directory for *regtest net* we added to the torrc file) and see a file called `hostname`, open it and that is the onion address you need for Fully Noded.

 - The `HiddenServicePort` needs to control your nodes rpcport, by default for mainnet that is 8332, for testnet 18332 and for regtest 18443.
+All three `HiddenServiceDir`'s in `main`, `test` and `regtest` subdirectories of `/usr/local/var/lib/tor/fullynoded` must be chmod 700:
+⋅⋅*`chmod 700 /usr/local/var/lib/tor/fullynoded/main/HiddenServiceDir`
+⋅⋅*`chmod 700 /usr/local/var/lib/tor/fullynoded/test/HiddenServiceDir`
+⋅⋅*`chmod 700 /usr/local/var/lib/tor/fullynoded/regtest/HiddenServiceDir`

-- Now in Fully Noded go to `Settings` > `Node Manager` > `+` and add a new node by inputting your RPC credentials and copy and paste your onion address with the port at the end `qndoiqnwoiquf713y8731783rgd.onion:8332`
+- Now in Fully Noded go to `Settings` > `Node Manager` > `+` and add a new node by inputting your RPC credentials and copy and paste your onion address with the port at the end `qndoiqnwoiquf713y8731783rgd.onion:8332`.
+Add
 - Restart Tor on your nodes computer `brew services restart tor` and you should be able to connect to your V3 hidden service from anywhere in the world with your node completely behind a firewall and no port forwarding

 ## bitcoin.conf settings
 - Here is an example bitcoin.conf file best suited for Fully Noded: